-That speaks of these love-crowned, delicious
+Shall kiss with anguished lips each cherished token That speaks of these love-crowned, delicious

-All joy on earth, a tale forever done; Shall know henceforth that life means only duty.
+One of us two shall find all light, all beauty, All joy on earth, a tale forever done; Shall know henceforth that life means only duty.
 Oh, God!
-Oh, Gód! have pity on that one." -Ella Wheeler Wilcox
+Oh, God! have pity on that one."

+-Ella Wheeler Wilcox